TriKro/rsb-content/part3-generative_market_research/customer-discovery-interviews.md

 1. Define the learning goal for the interviews.
 2. Define key assumptions about the customer persona.
-3. Create a screener survey of simple questions that will identify if the potential interviewee matches your target customer persona.
+3. Create a screener survey of simple questions that will identify if the potential interviewee matches our target customer persona.
 Here’s an article on screener questions from Alexander Cowan for reference.
 4. Make an interview guide.
 Note that it should not be a strictly followed script.
 If you don’t know where to start, check out some questions from Justin Wilcox or Alexander Cowan.

 _Something like this:_